spotfiresoftware/tibco-streaming-samples/highavailability/aa-3node-dr/aa-3node-dr-app/README.md

-# HA : 3-node active active + DR - Application
+# HA: 3-node active active + DR - Application

 How to build a 3-node active active deployment with disaster recovery. - Application